giacomodeodato/pybbbc/README.md

 # pybbbc
 This is a python interface to the BBBC021 dataset of cellular images ([Caie et al., Molecular Cancer Therapeutics, 2010](http://dx.doi.org/10.1158/1535-7163.MCT-09-1148)), available from the Broad Bioimage Benchmark Collection ([Ljosa et al., Nature Methods, 2012](http://dx.doi.org/10.1038/nmeth.2083)).

+The dataset is made of 13,200 fields of view imaged in three channels of resolution 1024x1280 and the corresponding metadata: site, well, replicate, plate, compound, concentration and mechanism of action (MoA).

 The images are of MCF-7 breast cancer cells treated for 24 h with a collection of 113 small molecules at eight concentrations.
 The cells were fixed, labeled for DNA, F-actin, and Β-tubulin, and imaged by fluorescent microscopy.
 The complete description of the dataset can be found [here](https://bbbc.broadinstitute.org/BBBC021).

 ## Usage